wp-plugins/nice-navigation/readme.txt

 #### Donation and more plugins
 * If you like this plugin don't forget to [donate to support further development](http://eskapism.se/sida/donate/).
-* Check out some [more plugins](http://wordpress.org/extend/plugins/profile/eskapism) by the same author.
+* Check out some [more WordPress CMS plugins](http://wordpress.org/extend/plugins/profile/eskapism) by the same author.

 == Installation ==